wgthom/uPortal/grouper/README.md

 ### uPortal IPermissionStoreImpl and the GrouperClient
 With the permissions modeled in grouper the next step is to integrated the [GrouperClient](https://spaces.internet2.edu/display/Grouper/Grouper+Client)

-The uPortal parent pm.xml was upgraded to the latest GrouperClient version and a new version grouper.client.properties was added. https://github.com/wgthom/uPortal/commit/bdedd85eaead12d91f9c02f7f516f6f0bde606a1#diff-600376dffeb79835ede4a0b285078036
+The uPortal parent pom.xml was upgraded to the latest GrouperClient version and a new version grouper.client.properties was added. https://github.com/wgthom/uPortal/commit/bdedd85eaead12d91f9c02f7f516f6f0bde606a1#diff-600376dffeb79835ede4a0b285078036

 With the upgrade, some jar exclusions in uportal-war/pom.xml were necessary to get the project to build and run https://github.com/wgthom/uPortal/commit/40229c708fa70cf0466f10133fe0abd44b9a9504.